enricofrigoli/chg_project/script/task09.md

 *GATK ASEReadCounter* calculates read counts per allele for allele-specific expression analysis of RNAseq (??) data.
-The `.vcf` file is needed to specify the positions to evaluate: in this case, the variants identified during task 3 on the control sample.
+The `.vcf` file is needed to specify the positions to evaluate: in this case, the SNPs identified during task 3 on the control sample.
 Only biallelic heterozygous SNPs are considered, so it is quicker to extract them before with: